M0us3/Documentation/Linux/IPTables.md

 ## IPtable rules

-The default table "Filter" contains three chains, Input, Outout, Forward.
+The default table "Filter" contains three chains, Input, Output, Forward.

 List all rules "sudo iptables -Lvn", NOTE the rules in a Chain are applied in order top to bottom.